 Contrary to the U.S., which has the concept of “at-will” termination, to dismiss an employee in France, an employer must have a “real and serious cause” and must comply with a specific procedure.
 The cause is not pre-determined by the employment contract.
 Continue Reading

 2013 has been a significant year for UK employment law.
 In particular, an abundance of new legislation (both about substantive law and Employment Tribunal procedure) has heralded a number of important changes.

 This publication provides an overview of the most significant developments of 2013 and those on the horizon for 2014 and 2015.
 Continue Reading

-Jeremy Mittman, co-Chair of Proskauer’s International Privacy Group and a member of Proskauer’s International Labor Group, is frequently sought after to comment on international employment and privacy issues.
+Jeremy Mittman, co-Chair of Proskauer’s International Privacy Group and a member of Proskauer’s International Labor and Employment Group, is frequently sought after to comment on international employment and privacy issues.
 An article published by Law360 last week quoted Jeremy on the data protection reform legislation recently passed by European Parliament and the difficulties multinational companies face to comply with both EU and U.S. privacy laws.
 Jeremy was again solicited to comment on the EU-U.S. Safe Harbor Program in an article published by Politico this week.
 The article mentions Jeremy’s experience drafting Safe Harbor certifications and EU model contracts.

 This article is also authored by Harris Mufson